Mokens/MIPs/MIPS/mip-3-New-Era-Proposals.md

 An era is a name/label/branding for newly minted mokens for a period of time.
 For example there could be a Roman era for a month.
 During that time all mokens that are minted are mokens of the roman era.
 There could be a Silver era or Gold era or Olympics era or any label or branding.
 The era is stored with each moken in the Mokens contract and can be queried.

 Eras also determine the price to mint new mokens.
+Eras can potentially change other aspects of mokens.

 Currently the era name and how mokens are priced for the era are determined by a New Era Proposal.